Goli-SF/python_101_humanities/episodes/02_analyze_text_data.md

 ::::::::::::::::::::::::::::::::::::: keypoints
-- Formulate appropriate research questions when working with tabular data.
+- Formulate appropriate quantitative research questions when working with data composed of literary texts.
-- Identify the quantitative analysis methods best suited to answering these questions.
+- Get to know and use the Python library spaCy.
-- Break down the analysis into smaller tasks, translate them into computer logic using pseudocode, and implement them in Python code.
+- Perform word frequency analysis using spaCy.
-- Use `pandas` for counting and searching values in tabular datasets.
+- Perform collocation analysis using spaCy.
-- Use `plotly.express` for visualizing tabular data.
+- Measure lexical diversity in a body of text.
 ::::::::::::::::::::::::::::::::::::::::::::::::